Pmhdz/tickets-react/README.md

 # Welcome to Pick It Ticket App

-Original idea was to make a e com but it is way too much work I changed my mind in the beginning of the project.
 This project is called Pick It Tickets.
 This a app where a user is allow to create a tickets, view, update, delete for any events.
-In V2, I will readd the cart and stripes and put it aside.
+Original idea was to make a e com but it is way too much work I changed my mind in the beginning of the project.
+In V2, I will readd the cart and stripes, I've put it aside.
+Also I will add images and prices back on v2.
 For now I will be willing to finish the requirement for my project.

 ## Screenshot

 ![Screen Shot 2021-10-01 at 1 48 59 AM](https://user-images.githubusercontent.com/86611621/135571989-1552b8cc-e4a9-472a-8f54-bf6712447a6d.png)

 ![Screen Shot 2021-10-01 at 1 52 07 AM](https://user-images.githubusercontent.com/86611621/135572175-8c7427bd-7688-4fff-ae1c-de12a4733b49.png)